 Use the table as a general guide to what rug you may need.
 This is a general guide and we do recognise that all horses are different, and your decision should be made based on your horse’s needs.

-It’s important to bear in mind that it’s easier for a horse to warm up than cool down.
-A horse that cannot cool down enough may suffer from heat stress from over rugging.
+Just remember that it’s important not to ‘over rug’, as your horse can become too warm which may lead to them sweating underneath the rug, which can make them very uncomfortable.
+It’s easier for a horse to warm up than cool down.
+A horse that cannot cool down enough may suffer from heat stress if they are over-rugged.
 Signs of heat stress are loss of appetite, colic like symptoms/restless, rapid heart rate/breathing rate, lethargy & dehydration.
 This is why it’s crucial that you don’t over-rug your horse to the extent that he gets too hot and cannot cool down.